 The Power Wave utilizes a control scheme known as adaptive control in all pulse modes.
 Because the Power Wave utilizes adaptive control, it can adjust the pulsing parameters based on changes in the arc due to changes in the electrical stickout of the electrode.
 (Electrical stickout is the distance from the contact to to the workpiece.)
-The Power Wave is optimized for use with a 19 mm (.75") stickout.
-The adaptive behavior is programmed to support a stickout range from 13 mm (.5") to 32 mm (1.25").
+The Power Wave is optimized for use with a .75" stickout.
+The adaptive behavior is programmed to support a stickout range from .5" to 1.25".
 In the low and high end of the wire feed speed ranges of most processes, the adaptive behavior may be restricted.
 This is a physical restriction due to reaching the edge of the operating range for the process.